tomas-iac/common-kubernetes/README.md

 # Common Kubernetes cluster configuration for GitOps
-This repo will be used as overall automation demo.
+This repo will be used as part of overall automation demo.

 Steps for standalone deployment: